Who We Are

 Rich in History

-The Greater Northeast Philadelphia Chamber of Commerce (GNPCC) has been in existence for 93 years.
+The Greater Northeast Philadelphia Chamber of Commerce (GNPCC) has existed since 1922.
 It was formed as a private business organization dedicated to the success of the burgeoning Northeast Philadelphia community and the free enterprise system.
-In 1922 a group of area business leaders met at the venerable Frankford Trust Company to discuss the formation of a business support organization.
+In early 1922 a group of area business leaders met at the venerable Frankford Trust Company to discuss forming a business support organization.

-According to Manor College teacher Matthew Smalarz, in the early twentieth century, “Philadelphia’s elected officials embraced the City Beautiful Movement with the intention of improving the city’s infrastructure and attracting affluent suburbanites to downtown Philadelphia.”
+According to Manor College teacher Matthew Smalarz, in the early twentieth century, “Philadelphia’s elected officials embraced the City Beautiful Movement intending to improve the city’s infrastructure and attract affluent suburbanites to downtown Philadelphia.”

 One of these projects, Northeast Boulevard, later renamed Roosevelt Boulevard, opened in 1914 to much fanfare, as builders and private developers soon capitalized on the city’s investment in the roadway to construct single- and twin-family dwellings along its expansive corridor, especially in the Northwood section of Frankford.

 On March 28, 1922, Charles J. McGough, president; H.F.
-Schlater, vice president; and Alvin A. Swenson, treasurer, signed the Charter formally establishing the Greater Northeast Philadelphia Chamber of Commerce.
-So goes the story, the creation of the organization was sealed on the links at the present day Union League Golf Club at Torresdale.
+Schlater, vice president; and Alvin A. Swenson, treasurer, signed the Charter, formally establishing the Greater Northeast Philadelphia Chamber of Commerce.
+So goes the story.
+The organization’s creation was sealed on the links at the present-day Union League Golf Club at Torresdale.

-The GNPCC is here to help and support the business community of Greater Northeast Philadelphia and in particular its membership.
-It helps to solve everyday problems that businesses encounter, and through contacts and with other businesses and government, we strive to give our neighborhoods the support to remain strong into the future.
+The GNPCC is here to help and support the business community of Greater Northeast Philadelphia and, in particular, its membership.
+It helps solve everyday problems that businesses encounter.
+Through contacts with other companies and the government, we strive to support our neighborhoods to remain strong into the future.